 A step by step guide to reporting fraud

-There may be times when employees have to report fraud to their manager – or if they suspect their employer is acting fraudulently, to the police and/or Action Fraud.
+There may be times when employees have to report fraud to their manager – or if they suspect their employer is acting fraudulently, to the police and/or Action Fraud, which is the UK’s national reporting centre for fraud and cybercrime.

 Here is a five-step guide to help them navigate the process and enable compliance and L&D teams support them through policies and training.